sarabehnamian/Sleep-Data-Analysis/README.md

 The code showcases my technical skills and expertise in handling sleep data, which can be beneficial for future projects in the field of sleep research.

-The script and resulting plot can be found in the "sleep_data_analysis.py" file in this repository.